TatoEb/OVPN/updX100.md

 vTPuJ56awA
 iw82MbCbwb
-# this is credentials for 24h trial CyberGhost
+# This are credentials for 24h trial CyberGhost